hazkeel27/readme-generator/README.md

 ![Video Demo](https://drive.google.com/file/d/1lMrYt3tQuFAqFuFljWdy3Gsp9N0yXggT/view?usp=sharing)

-The following is the screenshot of the terminal with a questions and their answer for the sample readme file. 📷
+The following is the screenshot of the terminal with questions and their answer for the sample readme file. 📷

 ![Demo Screenshot](demo-readme-file/demo-readme-terminal-screenshot.png)

 ## <a name="contributing"></a>Contribution 🤝

-This application asks user a series of questions and then inserts the answers within the generated readme file.
-However it does not check for invalid inputs and it does not give the user option to choose the contents of the readme file.
-Contributers can help in resolving this issue.
+This application asks the user a series of questions and then inserts the answers within the generated readme file.
+However, it does not check for invalid inputs and it does not give the user option to choose the contents of the readme file.
+Contributors can help in resolving this issue.

 ## <a name="tests"></a>Tests 🧪